 If a quorum is present at the Annual Meeting, the nominees receiving the highest number of affirmative votes will be elected as Class II directors for the three-year term following the Annual Meeting.
-Unless marked otherwise, proxies received will be voted FOR the election of each of the two nominees.
-If additional people are nominated for election as directors after the date of this proxy statement, the proxy holders intend to vote all proxies received by them in a way that will ensure that the nominees listed above are elected.
+Unless marked otherwise, proxies received will be voted FOR the election of the nominees.